 10.Hong Kong

-Hong Kong’s famous rooftop bars put on specials for Christmas that at times includes in-house DJ spinning tracks.
+Hong Kong’s famous rooftop bars put on specials for Christmas that, include in-house DJ spinning tracks.
 Hong Kong’s world-class food scene will satiate your palate, while the shopping centers will help you take care of your Christmas shopping.
-The incredibly-decorated and vibrant city sets up a seemingly endless string of events that you can enjoy.
-How about prismatic fireworks from notable places and the HK Winterfest event?
-For the undying kid in you, there’s a smorgasbord of fabulous Christmas-themed amusements at Hong Kong Disneyland.
+The incredibly-decorated and vibrant city sets up a seemingly endless string of events.
+How about, prismatic fireworks from notable places and the HK Winterfest event?
+There’s a smorgasbord of fabulous Christmas-themed amusements for the undying kid in you at Hong Kong Disneyland.
 Hong Kong goes all out to put up a fantastic New Year celebration each year.

 Conclusion